tanujwagh/recruiting-api-demo/README.md

 ## About the Service

 The service is just a simple Job Recruiting REST service.
 It uses an in-memory database (H2) to store the data.
 You can also do with a relational database like MySQL or PostgreSQL.
-After executing the jar file REST api will be available on follwing base URL  ```http://localhost:8080/api/v1``` (see below)
+After executing the jar file REST api will be available on following base URL  ```http://localhost:8080/api/v1``` (see below)

 ##### Features